Tomorrow The World

 July 30th, 2008

 I love box sets.
 I buy a lot of them.
 If there’s a box set by any artist I’m interested in, I’ll get it.
 The truth is I listen to each of them two or three times when I first get them, but after that not so much.
-Part of the appeal lies in the “extras” that often come with a box set: the rare unreleased tracks, the book or … [more]
+Part of the appeal lies in the “extras” that often come with a box set: the rare unreleased tracks, the book or booklet with lots of essays, track information and liner notes, the photos and packaging, etc. But box sets can really … [more]

 Rides Again